-- I warned you in Leg 2: We're now going to Hell.
+I warned you in Leg 2: We're now going to Hell.
 Just east of the big Wallowa Mountains is the Snake River that has carved out Hell's Canyon.
 It borders on Idaho, so be careful not to "cross over to the other side", so to speak.

 - The runway is pretty sizable, but it's needed due to the altitude.
-Remember to calculate density altitude and make corrections accordingly.
+Remember to calculate density altitude and make corrections accordingly. - There is a major drop-off to the South, so expect downdrafts on approach or departure.